unfoldingWord-box3/alignment-ml/README.md

 **Visualizing alignment data:**

+On Jupyter notebooks have these examples:
-- plots of single values: plot_alignments.ipynb
+- plots of single alignments: plot_alignments.ipynb
+- plots of multiple alignments: plot_multi_alignments.ipynb

+Creating a CSV file of the suspect warnings

+- see: create_alignment_warning_csv.py
+-